nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 - Leave the "Key Type" as `JSON`;
 - Click "Create" to create the key and save the key file to your system.

-Store this credentials file in a well known location and make sure to set yourself exclusive permissions.
+Store this credentials file in a well-known location and make sure to set yourself exclusive permissions.
 You can change the file permissions by running the command `chmod 600 <filename>` on your terminal.

 :::warning Warning
 The **service account key** file provides access to your GCP project.
 It should be treated like any other secret credentials.
 In particular, it should *never* be checked into source control.